harvard-dce/zoom-recording-ingester/README.md

 1. Run `invoke create-code-bucket` to ensure the s3 bucket for packaged lambda code exists
 1. Run `invoke stack.create` to build the CloudFormation stack
+1. Run `invoke generate-resource-policy` and paste the output into the API Gateway's "Resource Policy" field in the web console.
 1. Populate the Zoom meeting schedule database.
 See the *Schedule DB* section below for more details.
     1. Export the DCE Zoom schedule google spreadsheet to a CSV file
     1. Run `invoke schedule.import -c [csv file] -s [semester] -y [year]`